EdwardHinkle/eddie-personal/_source/indieweb.md

 syndication:
  - name: IndieWeb
    url: https://indieweb.org/User:Eddiehinkle.com
+excerpt: Here's a look at how my website complies with IndieWeb standards and what my plans and ideas are for the future of my site and for the IndieWeb.
 ---
 Here's a look at how my website complies with IndieWeb standards and what my plans and ideas are for the future of my site and for the IndieWeb.